 This script isn’t pushy, it isn’t sale-sy.
 It simply adds a new level of perspective.
 It truthfully establishes the urgency of the situation and can help the patient understand in simple terms that they’re going to lose what they have.

 Ask yourself what we can learn from Italian thieves.
 Most doctors and their teams use the same scripts and examples day after day.
 Get creative and find better ways to be effective.

 Need help finding those new scripts?
 Or could you and your team need some new ideas and new training to help patients see what they are close to losing?
-Contact us today for a Complimentary Practice Assessment and see how our coaches can help get you and your team armed and ready to take even better care of your patients.
+Contact us today for a Complimentary Practice Discovery and see how our coaches can help get you and your team armed and ready to take even better care of your patients.